 Cell Phone Simulation

 To further our goal of bringing current science into classrooms, scientists and programmers have adapted Cytoscape for student use.
 Typically, Cytoscape is used to visualize and integrate molecular interaction networks with various data, such as gene expression profiles.
 In our cell phone simulation, students have the opportunity to use this program to model and interrogate the structure and properties of a cell phone network.
 This familiar subject helps to illustrate numerous ideas about biological networks.
-To access the curricular materials used with this simulation, please click here.
+To access all of the curricular materials used with this simulation, please click here or continue reading below for information on just the Cell Phone Simulation Lesson (Lesson 2 of An Introduction to Systems).

 1. Use an alternate browser.